Couples today are inundated with digital noise, making the tactile experience of a physical brochure a powerful differentiator.

 21. Modern Geometric

 Modern geometric designs embrace abstraction, sharp lines, and strong color blocking.
 This style suits urban venues and contemporary planners.
-It signals a departure from tradition and appeals to couples looking for a bold, non-traditional celebration.

 22. Minimalism